RubyeBrown/AdoBot-IO/README.md

 $ git push heroku master
 $ heroku open
 ```
-  - That's it, your  done!
-Now set up the [AdoBot](https://github.com/adonespitogo/AdoBot) android client if you haven't done it yet.
+  - That's it, your  done  Now set up the [AdoBot](https://github.com/adonespitogo/AdoBot) android client if you haven't done it yet.

 # Development